 Buddhism is an extremely rich religious tradition, with both a long history and wide geographic spread.
-The programme offers a foundation in the early Buddhist teachings and traditions (most familiar from the Pali canon, and its parallels extant in Prakrits, some Sanskrit and mainly Chinese translation), develops into the mainstream and Mahāyāna schools (found in Sanskrit, Prakrits and other translations thereof), and extends out into several broad non-Indic traditions, i.e. East Asian Buddhism (with a major resource being the extensive Chinese canon) and Tibetan-Himalayan Buddhism (with a major resource being the extensive Tibetan canon).
+The programme offers a foundation in the early Buddhist teachings and traditions (most familiar from the Pāli canon, and its parallels extant in Prakrits, some Sanskrit and mainly Chinese translation), develops into the mainstream and Mahāyāna schools (found in Sanskrit, Prakrits and other translations thereof), and extends out into several broad non-Indic traditions, i.e. Southeast Asian (the Pali commentarial and vernacular traditions), East Asian Buddhism (with a major resource being the extensive Chinese canon) and Tibetan-Himalayan Buddhism (with a major resource being the extensive Tibetan canon) and, finally, globally.
 Students are therefore expected to ground themselves in classical texts and their doctrinal content, as they explore the diverse manifestations which evolved therefrom over the course of over two millennia.
 Students will become familiar with the scholarship on these aspects and Buddhist studies more broadly through more advanced courses and as they develop their own specialist skills for original research in preparing their final thesis.
+Students will become aware to some extent of the global history of Buddhism including how that affects the development of Buddhist studies.
 If they have specific interests or need other languages, including vernaculars, for their research, they should consult the course director.
 Please note, while examinations are based on the courses listed below, most students sit in on a selection of the wide diversity of other classes and lectures relevant to their interests, with the permission of the relevant tutor or lecturer.